 When an emergency strikes, you know to call 911 or go to the hospital.
 However, when a dental emergency appears, it can be hard to know who to call or even if you should.
 Even if you have the slightest concern that your smile is in trouble, whether you’re experiencing tooth discomfort, oral injury, or something else, call us!
 Even if you call after business hours, stay on the line to hear our after-hours business number.
-Our top priority is getting you out of pain and preventing your dental emergency from getting worse!
+At Nelson Y. Howard, D.D.S., our top priority is getting you out of pain and preventing your dental emergency from getting worse!
 Contact our dental office right away for emergency dentistry in Rancho Bernardo, CA.

 Dental emergencies generally occur in two different ways.
 There are long-term dental issues that suddenly cause discomfort (such as a cavity or dental infection) and then there are oral injuries that occur due to physical trauma.
 Both of them can be treated at our dental office when you call.
 However, there are certain tips to know to improve your condition before you arrive, which can be read below.